rjojjr/PiCenter/README.md

 **_Smart home statistics, control, integration and prediction center._**

-This application is built around Raspberry Pi and DHT temperature and humididty sensors to detect trends between temperature and furnace/AC usage.
+This application is built around Raspberry Pi and DHT temperature and humidity sensors to detect trends between temperature and furnace/AC usage.
 The project will eventually grow to be an IoT smart home command center.

-The core of this program will be an analytical engine, that will calculate various statistics and hopefully make accurate predictions, and draw useful conclusions within a decent realm of certainty.
+The core of this program will be an analytical engine, that will calculate various statistics and hopefully make accurate predictions, and draw useful conclusions within a decent realm of certainty around energy efficiency.

 Initially the program will be built around temperature, and predicting ways to increase efficiency.
 We will slowly